-The VA Regional Office (VARO) needs formal notification from the prison of your release in order to re-start benefits.
-This means you need to take your release papers from prison to the VARO in person.
-The sooner that documentation is provided to the VARO, the sooner the VARO can begin to process your request.
-Your award for compensation or pension benefits should resume from the date you are released, as long as the VA receives notice of your release within one year.
+The VBA needs formal notification from the prison of your release in order to restart benefits.
+This means you need to take your release papers from prison to the VBA Regional Office in person.
+The sooner documentation is provided to the VBA, the sooner the VBA can begin to process your request.